Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

 1.1.
-This policy has been reviewed in December 2023 – minor amendments to terminology and clarification on the police co-ordination of the programme.
+This policy has been reviewed in November 2025 – minor terminology and process amendments.

 2.1.
 Intensive Supervision and Surveillance (ISS) is a mixture of penalty and positive opportunities, tailored to the individual and is available 365 days a year, providing the courts with a robust alternative to custody for young people.
 It is designed to offer support and structure to those that would otherwise end up in custody.
 It provides a programme of different levels of intensity and is tailored to the individual.